radiant-maxar/openmaps-auth/README.md

 #### `OSM_USER_PASSWORD`

-Password to authenticate the user to OpenStreetMap, defaults to `changemenow`.
+Password to authenticate the user to OpenStreetMap, defaults to `None`.

 ### Django Settings